adityaSrivastava29/JavaScriptConcepts/promises/promises.md

 # Promises in JavaScript

 ## Introduction
 Promises are a modern way to handle asynchronous operations in JavaScript.
+They were natively introduced in **ECMAScript 2015 (ES6)**.
+Before this, developers relied on third-party libraries like **Bluebird** and **Q**.

-They represent a value that may be available now, later, or never.
-Promises help you write cleaner, more readable code compared to callbacks.
+Promises represent a value that may be available now, later, or never.
+They help you write cleaner, more readable code compared to callbacks.

 ---